ibm-cloud-docs/monitoring/agent/config_agent.md

 Use kubectl version 1.14 or higher.
 {: tip}

-### Deploying a Sysdig agent in a standard Kubernetes cluster manually
+### Deploying a monitoring agent in a standard Kubernetes cluster manually
 {: #config_agent_kube_manually}

 In order to execute all of the commands that follow, you must have a minimum of `Viewer` and `Manager` IAM permissions assigned for the Kubernetes cluster.
 {: tip}

-Complete the following steps to configure a Sysdig agent on a Kubernetes cluster that runs in the {{site.data.keyword.containerlong_notm}}:
+Complete the following steps to configure a monitoring agent on a Kubernetes cluster that runs in the {{site.data.keyword.containerlong_notm}}:

 1. Obtain the Sysdig access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).